necoarcreator/Simple-embodied-agent-interface/README.md

 # Simple-embodied-agent-interface

 Implementation of goal interpretation, subgoal decomposition, and action sequencing modules for an embodied agent in the VirtualHome simulator.
-This project is built as a modular pipeline to interface with the [Embodied Agent Interface (EAI)](https://github.com/embodied-agent-interface/embodied-agent-interface) evaluation framework.
+This project is built as a modular pipeline to interface with the [Embodied Agent Interface (EAI)](https://github.com/embodied-agent-interface/embodied-agent-interface) evaluation framework and [VirtualHome simulator](https://github.com/xavierpuigf/virtualhome) resourses.

 ---